inkarkat/vim-ChangeGlobally/README.md

                             apply the deletion to all / the first [N] occurrences inside {motion} text.

-                            When any of these commands is repeated via ., the previous substitution of the same source text is re-applied to {motion} (relative to the current position now) again.
-                            With the visualrepeat.vim plugin, you can also directly reapply to the current selection instead of the previous {motion}.
-Further repeats will then target a selection of the same size as before.

     [N]["x]<Leader>gc{source-motion}{target-motion}
                             Delete {source-motion} text [into register x] and start inserting.
 After exiting insert mode, that text